 After a career in teaching Modern Languages I have returned to my earliest preoccupation.

 Whenever possible I spend my holidays combing the beaches of the UK for sea glass, driftwood, sea pottery, rocks and shells that I use to create original artwork.
 I was one of the first artists in the UK to use sea glass as a medium and many of my designs have inspired others makers.

 There are certain themes that I enjoy working and reworking, but often the images I produce are one-offs, never to be repeated.
 My work is often described as whimsical and fun, though not all of my pieces are light hearted.
-Some of my earliest work reflects my environmental concerns such as the plight of the polar bear or the North Dakota pipe line.
-Other pieces have been created in memory of someone special or reflect the transitory nature of life.

 An image can be made from 4 pieces of sea glass or 400.
 You might think more pieces of glass equals a better picture but achieving simple perfection is often deceptively difficult.